-4. Encrypt Sensitive Data in Emails and on Your Device
+- Encrypt Sensitive Data in Emails and on Your Device.

 Sending emails with sensitive data is always going to be a risk.
 It could be intercepted or seen by a third party.
 If you encrypt the data attached to an email, it will prevent an unintended recipient from viewing the information.
 Also, be sure your device is set to have all stored data encrypted in the case of theft.

-6. Never Leave Your Devices in the Car
+- Never Leave Your Devices or Laptop in the Car.

-8. Use a USB Data Blocker when Charging Up at a Public Phone Charging Station
+- Use a USB Data Blocker when Charging Up at a Public Phone Charging Station.

 If you need to charge your phone and the only option is an unknown USB port, a wise measure is to protect it with a USB data blocker to prevent data exchange and guard against malware.
 This type of USB protection allows the device to connect to power without exposing the data pins inside your device; it connects the power leads, but not the data ones.

-These tips should help employees act safely with corporate devices and information.
-For CISOs and IT managers, these tips can be easily incorporated in official corporate policies.
-We recommend recurring security awareness training for staff and especially when companies update their security policies.
+These tips should help employees act safely with corporate devices and information no matter where they are working.
+For CISOs and IT managers, these tips can be easily incorporated in official employee and cybersecurity policies.
+We recommend training staff on these policies when on-boarding new staff, during recurring security awareness trainings, and especially when companies update their security policies.